COMP2150-24s1/level-design-assessment-TastyGold/README.md

 ### 2.8.
 Moving Platforms

 ![](DocImages/movingplatform.png)
 Moving platforms are introduced to the player first in a safe environment.
 In the final level I added a spitter and heart pickup underneath so the player has something to do in case they miss the platform rising and have to wait.

 ### 2.9.
 Acid

 ![](DocImages/acid.png)
 Acid serves as an additional layer of depth to the platforming in the level.
-I introduced it at the start of the section main section to give the player time to acclimate themselves with the controls before introducing punishment for missing a jump.
+I introduced it at the start of the second main section to give the player time to acclimate themselves with the controls before introducing punishment for missing a jump.

 ### 2.10.
 Passthrough Platforms